 Taz – Why I am passionate about positive reinforcement Dog Training

 Taz became one of the family in the late 90’s after we took a trip to the west desert for a college class.
 We were out searching for latitude/longitude markers when we stumbled upon a make-shift shelter.
 Somebody had stacked leftover palettes in a small structure to use them for target shooting.
 Inside, were seven tiny Great Pyrenees puppies with no food or water.
-After several hours hiking around and not seeing any signs of their mother, there was no way we were leaving them there.
+After several hours hiking around and not seeing any signs of their mother, there was no way we were leaving them.
 We brought them home and found homes for all of them, except Taz, who we kept.

 The puppies were only four weeks old.
 After consulting with our vet, he determined a sheep herder had probably taken them away from their mother.
 Unfortunately, it is common for sheep herders to do this so their dogs will pay attention to the sheep, not the puppies.
 In this particular occurrence, our vet thought the sheep herder took them into the desert and abandoned them.

 Taz and his litter mates didn’t receive the proper time with their mom, or the proper socialization, so he was a handful.
 We stuck with him throughout his life and it was during that time, I became interested in training.

 If I had known the science behind dog training then, I could have helped Taz a lot more.
 It is in his memory, and as a tribute to him, that I want to help train dogs.
 I want to teach you how to communicate with your dog in a positive way, while both parties are learning and having fun.”